fastlane/fastlane/docs/Guide.md

 You don't have to use [homebrew](http://brew.sh/) to install the dependencies, but it is the easiest way to get started.

 If you don't have [homebrew](http://brew.sh/) already installed, follow the guide on the [bottom of the official page](http://brew.sh/).
-The just make sure it's up to date.
+This just makes sure it's up to date.

     brew doctor && brew update